memfault/interrupt/_posts/2022-03-30-dealing-with-large-symbol-files.md

 ```

 Note that the section headers for the non-debug sections are still present in
-the file, so using `size` to example the binary will show deceptive information
+the file, so using `size` to examine the binary will show deceptive information
 (eg, `.text`, `.data`, etc).
 From the manual:

 > Note - the section headers of the stripped sections are preserved, including